Thermodynamics, Phase Transition and Joule Thomson Expansion of 4-D Gauss-Bonnet AdS Black Hole: Phase Transition of the Black Hole

-We have considered charged and neutral black hole simultaneously since there is no phenomenal difference in the behaviour of specific heat between both the cases.
-However quantitative changes are apparent from the plots.
-For $P<P_c$ there exists two diverging points which separates three regions.
+We have simultaneously considered charged and neutral black holes since there is no difference in the characteristic behavior of the specific heat between both cases.
+However, quantitative changes are apparent from the plots.
+For $P<P_c$, two diverging points exist, which separate three regions.
 The phases with positive specific heat in the lower radius and higher radius regions are stable.
-The intermediate phase with negative $C_P$ value is unstable phase.
-Therefore for the pressure lower than critical value there are three phases possible, namely, small black hole (SBH), intermediate black hole (IBH) and large black hole (LBH).
-The phase transition takes place between the stable phases, SBH and LBH.
-When $P=P_c$ the two divergent points merge to form a single divergence, removing the unstable region.
-For $P>P_c$ the heat capacity is always positive and there exists no divergences.
-This implies the black hole is stable and there is no phase transition.
-These results are similar to the black holes in RN AdS and Gauss Bonnet theory in higher dimensions.
+The intermediate phase with a negative $C_P$ value is an unstable phase.
+Therefore, for pressures lower than the critical value, three phases are possible: small black hole (SBH), intermediate black hole (IBH), and large black hole (LBH).
+The phase transition occurs between the stable phases, SBH and LBH.
+When $P=P_c$, the two divergent points merge to form a single divergence, removing the unstable region.
+For $P>P_c$, the heat capacity is always positive, and there are no divergences.
+This implies that the black hole is stable, and there is no phase transition.
+Indeed, these results bear resemblance to those observed in RN AdS black holes in four dimensions and Gauss-Bonnet theory in higher dimensions.

+We can better understand the stability of black holes in the free energy plot by recasting the expression for heat capacity as follows.
+Using the thermodynamic identity $S=-\partial G/\partial T$,

+In the $G-T$ plot, a branch is thermodynamically unstable if it is concave upwards and stable if it is concave downwards.
+From Fig. \ref{GT}, for the $P<P_c$ case, it is clear that the two intersecting branches (first and third) correspond to stable phases (SBH and LBH).
+The remaining branch corresponds to the unstable branch (IBH).

+An important set of quantities that characterize the critical behavior are the critical exponents.
+Using the method prescribed in reference \cite{Kubiznak2012}, we obtain the critical exponents as $\alpha =0$, $\beta =1/2$, $\gamma =1$, and $\delta =3$, which are universal.